The lamp had burned low by the time UshaRani stopped pretending she was asleep.

 And UshaRani came.

 She came the way she came in the house — unhurried, knowing exactly where he was — carrying the thick cotton shawl from Govinda the weaver.
-She draped it over him with the quiet efficiency of someone who has done this before, tucking the edge at his shoulder, and then she sat beside him on the bark — within reach, not touching — and her hand rested near his.
+She draped it over him, tucked the edge at his shoulder, and sat beside him on the bark.
+Within reach.
+Not touching.
+Her hand resting near his.

 He said her name.
 Ushi.